Forest Field Days

 The goal of this program is for fourth grade students to interact with and ask questions about the natural world and to increase students’ understanding of ecosystem processes and increase awareness of the natural world.
 Overarching questions for the field trip are, “Why are forests important in the global ecosystem and on St. Croix?” and “What organisms live in a forest ecosystem and how to they interact?”

-- Insect diversity – use a variety of tools to capture insects from different parts of the forest and learn about the diversity of insects and their roles in forest health;
+Use a variety of tools to capture insects from different parts of the forest and learn about the diversity of insects and their roles in forest health

-- Climate change – create a carbon cycle model and learn about the forests’ role in carbon storage;
+Create a carbon cycle model and learn about the forests’ role in carbon storage

-- Forest diversity – learn about tropical dry forests and other forest types, forest layers, observe growth rings and measure trees;
+Learn about tropical dry forests and other forest types, forest layers, observe growth rings and measure trees

-- Birds of the forest – use binoculars and field guides to identify common forest birds and learn about the importance of forests to resident and migratory birds;
+Use binoculars and field guides to identify common forest birds and learn about the importance of forests to resident and migratory birds